cyMichael/cyMichael.github.io/index.md

 <img class="profile-picture" src="self1.jpg">

 Hi, I'm Yi Cui.
-I am a junior(3rd) year undergraduate student in Fudan University, China, majored in Economics.
+I am a senior(4th) year undergraduate student in Fudan University, China, majored in Economics.

 <br>

 ## Research Interest

 My research interests mainly lie on Economics Research combined with Data Science.
-My current research focus is mainly on Asset Portfolio and Microeconomic Theory.
+My current research focus is mainly on Mechanism Design, Asset Portfolio and Microeconomic Theory.

-> While both of areas are easy to start with, it is quite complicated to further digest and do research .
+> While all of these areas are easy to start with, it is quite complicated to further digest and do research.
 Previous efforts may push us towards ultimate goal.
 > - With the confusing actual problems, how to solve these questions remains unknown.
 > - Structual modeling of problem, complex relationships and simulation processes in the structure of the models.
 >